Urfa: Kara Meydanı

 The Kara Meydanı is located at the north end of Divan Caddesi; north of here it becomes Sarayönü Caddesi.
 The 19th-century Yusuf Paşa Cami is located here, as is the old Haci Hafiz Efendi house, which is now restored and turned into an art gallery.

 Parks

-Akabe recreation area

 The Akabe recreation area (Akabe Mesire alanı), in Batıkent mahalle, covers 100,00 square meters and was implemented by the Metropolitan Municipality under mayor Zeynel Abidin Beyazgül under the slogan "a greener Şanlıurfa" ("Daha yeşil bir Şanlıurfa"); work completed as of December 2022.
 It has sports fields, playgrounds, walking trails, and an archery range.